 Dreamcatcher – the Swan 48 now owned by the Mystic River Mudratz Junior Offshore team that

 will be competing for the Rugg Trophy in the Storm Trysail Club’s Tri-State Youth Offshore Challenge.

-The winner of the series will receive the “Rugg Family Youth Offshore Trophy” – a trophy donated by the Rugg Family through the generosity of Storm Trysail Club member Peter Rugg.
+The winner of the series will receive the “Rugg Family Youth Offshore Trophy” – a trophy donated by the Rugg Family through the generosity of Storm Trysail Club members Daniel and Peter Rugg.
 Mr. Rugg and fellow STC member Bruce Lawrence had the initial vision for the series and were instrumental in bringing it to fruition.
 Teams competing for the Rugg Trophy must complete at least two of the six events in good standing, and have 1 more than half of the crew (rounded up) between the ages of 14 and 23 in the current calendar year (e.g. 5 qualifying youths out of 7 total).
 The boats must be offshore-capable yachts with a minimum LOA of 30 feet.

 Each member of the crew under shall have attended a Junior Safety-at-Sea seminar and those over 18 shall hold a valid US Sailing Offshore Safety-at-Sea certificate.
 (For a list of Junior Safety events, go to https://www.stormtrysailfoundation.org/safety-at-sea-seminars.)
 There are additional safety requirements for boat equipment.
 Please refer to the NOS.